Rp70/libstart.ca/PRD.md

 # Planning Guide

 A welcoming digital companion for library users that demystifies library culture and services through relatable stories, visual guides, and gamified experiences.
-Now supporting both newcomers to Canada and Canadian-born users with tailored content for each audience, available in multiple languages to serve diverse communities.
+Supporting both newcomers to Canada and long-time residents with content organized by audience (newcomers first, then locals), available in multiple languages to serve diverse communities.

 **Experience Qualities**:
 1. **Friendly** - Uses warm, approachable language that makes users feel welcomed rather than lectured, with clear explanations that respect their experiences